A few years ago, Mom and I were at Target and saw these gorgeous yarn-wrapped Christmas trees in the holiday decor section.

 We didn’t buy them, however.
-It’s not that they were too expensive – truthfully I don’t even remember the price – but Mom and I looked at them and thought, “we could do that!”
+It’s not that they were too expensive – truthfully, I don’t even remember looking at the price – but Mom and I looked at them and though, “we could do that!”

 So all we had to go grab was some yarn and pony beads (I didn’t have the right colours after the Halloween craft), both of which they had at our dollar store (though I did pop over to Michaels for some prettier yarn options).

 I decided to try three different ways of wrapping the yarn.
 For the largest cone, I wanted to use three colours of yarn to create a partial ombre effect.
 The middle cone was picked out to have stripes of green and red, the classic Christmas colours in my mind.
 Lastly, I decided to only use green yarn and string pony beads along to mimic ornaments.

-I want to go back and make more of these: we love the blue and silver colour scheme for Christmas, and I could totally see doing a trio for that decor (a big dark blue cone, a medium light blue cone and a small silver and/or white cone).
+I want to go back and make more of these: we love the blue and silver colour scheme for Christmas, and I could totally see doing a trio for that decor.
+A big dark blue cone, a medium light blue cone and a small silver and/or white cone.
 Wouldn’t that just be gorgeous?

 Use chunkier yarn.
 It not only looks more elegantly rustic but it also is a LOT quicker to wrap and layer.

-- If switching out colours, end the previous colour by gluing the end where the new colour will begin.
+If switching out colours, end the previous colour by gluing the end where the new colour will begin.
 That way, you can wrap the new colour over this loose end and hide the evidence.

-- The only ‘rigid’ gluing should be at the beginning – start by wrapping your cord around the wind end and gluing that end down.
+The only ‘rigid’ gluing should be at the beginning – start by wrapping your cord around the wide end and gluing that end down.
 That way, the yarn won’t slip off as you’re trying to evenly cover it.
 (You might also want to let this dry before beginning to wrangle the rest of the yarn.)

-- Limit gluing to the beginning and end of a piece of yarn, and then only when absolutely necessary because the yarn just won’t stay (usually around the ends of the cone).
+Limit gluing to the beginning and end of a piece of yarn, and then only when absolutely necessary because the yarn just won’t stay (usually around the ends of the cone).
 Otherwise it’ll basically just hold its shape without your help.

 With those recommendations, it’s pretty easy.
 Check out my step-by-step to get started!